 Research: High Speed Analog Filters and Equalizers

-To account for the process, voltage, and temperature variations, a novel switched capacitor master/slave biasing circuit has been designed and will be included in the chip to perform background calibration of the delay cells.
-The design will be fabricated in a TSMC40 process and will be state of the art in terms of power and noise performance, as well as area.
-It is a crucial step in the direction of making analog equalization realizable in future high-speed links.
+To account for the process, voltage, and temperature variations, a novel switched capacitor master/slave biasing circuit has been designed to perform background calibration of the delay cells.
+Postlayout simulations have shown state of the art performance in terms of power and noise, as well as area.
+The design is being fabricated in a TSMC40 process and will be tested during the summer 2015.